polkadot-fellows/xcm-format/README.md

 - `version: Compact<u32> = 0x00`
 - `id: Vec<u8>` The fungible asset identifier, usually derived from the ticker-tape code (e.g. `*b"BTC"`, `*b"ETH"`, `*b"DOT"`).
 See *Appendix: Fungible Asset Types* for a list of known values.
 The empty value may be used to indicate all assets.
 In this case, `amount` is ignored but should be set to zero by convention.
 Contexts may or may not support this.
 - `amount: Compact<u128>` The amount of the asset identified.
-Zero may be used to indicate all of the available asset.
-Contexts may or may not support this.
+Zero may be used as a wildcard, to indicate all of the available asset or an unknown amount, determined by context.

 ### Non-fungible assets